brock-eng/C-Hash-Table/README.md

 # C-Hash-Table
-Hash table made from scratch using exclusively C code.
+Hash table made from scratch using exclusively C code with C++ used for performance benchmarking.